jackhumbert/cheebo/content/pages/ranks.md

 * 15 cross-realm events/practices

 Rank 5 Rewards:,
-* I will make you a Daystalker belt flag
 * may wear a yellow belt with red trim
 * may challenge rank 5 monsters
 \